atsuya/tensoid/README.md

 ## Notes

 Technically, `tensoid` does not do exactly how sendoid does its file transfer.
-Sendoid uses flash and flash actually allows P2P communications among web browsers, but `tensoid` is sending a chunk to server and the server sends it to receiver.
+Sendoid uses flash and flash actually allows to do P2P communications among web browsers.
+However, `tensoid` sends a chunk to server and the server sends it to receiver.
+But you know, it doesn't use flash!

 ## Demo